eyupbarlas/BzzmansProjects/README.md

 # BzzmansProjects
-This is a public repository created by Bzzman.
+This is a public repository created by Eyüp Barlas.

 Instagram Bot:
 * Python